TimothyAllman/MyPortfolioWebsite/Blog/PythonPackaging.md

     dt.datetime(2025, 11, 28),
 ]
 ```

-and we dont have to change anything else i.e. one line changes are truly one line changes.
+Thus we don't have to change anything else i.e. one line changes are truly one line changes.

+The main takeaway here is that you should use magic trailing commas to go from long lines to nice multi-line blocks of code and that, you should thus use them liberally/almost alwasy as they lead to essentially  "paragraphs" of code which each chunk following on from that which came before and aids the grouping of logical units.

 ## Use (as much a possible) "one file one function" thinking
 Code can get complicated very quickly.
 Let's say we have a file that defines two functions.